wanderingplanets/wanderingplanets/README.md

  Overly sensitive people (A little is ok but only to a extent)

- Below 14 or over 25 years old
+ Below 14 or over 25 years old (unless known before)

- Sexual jokes in public chat or not a freind
+ Sexual jokes in public chat

 ## DO NOT INTERACT UNLESS FREIND . . .